 An arraignment is an initial appearance in court.
 At the arraignment, the charges are presented, the opportunity to enter a plea is given and, in certain cases, a determination is made whether the party has or needs an attorney.
 The bail amount may be set and a future appearance may be scheduled.
 The citing officer(s) will not be present.

-At the arrangement you may enter of the following pleas:
+At the arraignment you may enter one of the following pleas:

 - Guilty: You may admit to the violation(s).
 This will result in a conviction once you enter your plea.